-2.10.1.Description of the Office Segment
+2.10.1.Description of the Office Segment23

-For many years, Israel's economy had maintained uninterrupted growth.
-Nevertheless, in 2020 the Israeli economy took a setback due to the effects of the Covid pandemic and the measures taken to curb the same.
-In 2021-2022, the Israeli economy reverted to growth and estimations are that more moderate growth will continue in 2023-2024 For further details, see Section 6.1.1 of Chapter A hereof.
+For many years, Israel's economy maintained continuous growth.
+Nevertheless, in 2020 the Israeli economy experienced a setback due to the effects of the Covid pandemic and the measures taken to curb it.
+Growth resumed in the Israeli economy in 2021-2022, and more moderate growth is estimated in 2023-2024.
+For further details, see Section 6.1.1 of Chapter A of this Report.

-Accordingly, for several years until the end of 2019, the office market had seen growth.
-In H2/2020, due to the Covid pandemic, the office market demonstrated a slowdown in the demand for offices and moderate rent decreases were recorded in most employment areas in central Israel.
-From mid-Q1/2021, the market trend was reversed, and given the high demand, particularly by high-tech companies in Tel Aviv and also in close proximity thereto (Ramat Gan and Herzliya), rent in this area increased significantly relative to the rent levels prior to the outbreak of the Covid pandemic.
-This trend continued throughout 2021, and in the absence of vacant leasable space, rent continued to climb, reaching a new peak toward the end of 2021.
-In H2/2022, inter alia as a result of global and local macro changes such as the increase in inflation and interest rates, slower demand for office space was recorded, leading to stabilization with a tendency to slight declines in rent in some of these areas.
-In view of the high occupancy rates in the Group's properties, the effect of the slowdown on the Group's assets was marginal.
-Following the aforesaid, as of the date of the Report, the Group maintained very high occupancy rates in its income-producing properties in this segment and has even increased its total rent revenues compared with previous years, both in the area of Tel Aviv and in other areas, for example: Azrieli Herzliya Center, Azrieli Holon Business Center and Azrieli Rishonim Center.
+Accordingly, for several years until the end of 2019, the office market experienced growth.
+In H2/2020, due to the Covid pandemic, the office market exhibited a slowdown in the demand for offices, and moderate rent decreases were recorded in most commercial areas in central Israel.
+From the middle of Q1/2021, the market trend was reversed, and given high demand, particularly by high-tech companies in Tel Aviv and its close vicinity (Ramat Gan and Herzliya), rent in this area increased significantly relative to the rent levels prior to the outbreak of Covid.
+This trend continued throughout 2021, and in the absence of vacant leasable space, rent continued to climb, reaching a new peak towards the end of 2021.
+In H2/2022, inter alia as a result of global and local macro changes, such as the increase in inflation and interest rates, slower demand for office space was recorded, leading to stabilization with a tendency to slight declines in rent in some of these areas.
+In 2023, the trend continued, with stabilization of demand in the segment and longer negotiations for the signing of lease agreements, and there was even a slight decrease in the average rent in some of the commercial areas in Israel, inter alia due to the political disputes surrounding the judicial reform, a decline in capital raisings in the high-tech industry and the Iron Swords war.
+The aforesaid notwithstanding, as of the date of the Report, the Group has maintained very high occupancy rates in its income-producing properties in the segment, and has even increased its total rent revenues compared with previous years, both in the area of Tel Aviv and in other areas, for example: Azrieli Herzliya center, Azrieli Rishonim center, and has also completed the marketing and lease-up of the office floors above Azrieli Akko mall.
 For details, see Section 2.10.2 below.